Cultural competence in healthcare: Awareness

-The awareness aspect of cultural competence relates to the consciousness of one's personal reactions to people who look or exhibit different practices from cultural norms.
+The awareness aspect of cultural competence involves recognizing one's personal reactions to diverse groups and cultural practices.
 According to the American Sociological Association, culture itself is understood as the languages, customs, beliefs, rules, arts, knowledge, collective identities, and memories shared by members of a social group that form the foundations of motives or actions.
 In measuring cultural competence in health care, one must recognize their own implicit biases toward patients or employees.
 Lack of awareness causes cultural discrimination during patient care.
-An analysis by researchers at UC San Francisco, UC Berkeley, and Stanford University found that almost one in five patients with chronic conditions over the age of 54 reported feeling discrimination within health care in a national survey that took place between 2008 and 2014.
+An analysis by researchers at UC San Francisco, UC Berkeley, and Stanford University found that almost one in five patients with chronic conditions over the age of 54 reported instances of discrimination within health care in a national survey that took place between 2008 and 2014.
+It was also found that people in racial and ethnic minority groups received lower-quality health care than white people received, even if they were insured to the same degree and when other factors were the same, such as the ability to pay for care.

-Attitude

-Paul Pedersen, a pioneer in multicultural competence, theorized a framework of culturally competence practices that consisted of three factors: awareness, knowledge, and skills.
-The Diversity Training University International (DTUI) included an attitude component that is delineated from the other factors increasing the analysis of general biases and beliefs as a scheme in one's daily life.
-This differs from an exercise that forces students to examine their own values and beliefs of cultural differences.

 Knowledge

-The problem of cultural incompetency lies in the lack of familiarity of the cultural and social experiences of the patient.
-Social psychologist Patricia Devine and her colleges conducted research that found that low-scorers on a cultural familiarity test tended to exemplify more discriminatory actions or speech in cross-cultural interactions.
+To obtain cultural knowledge, healthcare providers gather meaningful information about the cultural and social experiences of their patients.
+Social psychologist Patricia Devine and her colleges conducted research that found that low-scorers on a cultural familiarity test exhibited more discriminatory actions or speech in cross-cultural interactions.
 When awareness, attitudes, and knowledge are given prominence in these encounters, ethnocentrism, racism, and inequitable relations are no longer present.

 Knowledge of culture also includes awareness of the structural, social, and environmental barriers that give meaning to certain actions in patients' lives.
 In the Cross-cultural Counseling Inventory, practitioners are examined by their understanding of "the current socio-political system and its impact on the client".
 In 2017, there was an estimated 20.5 million Black, Hispanic, and Native Americans living below the poverty line.
-Without taking aspects like socioeconomic status, immigrant status, and environment into consideration, physicians often resort to stereotyping or biases in their behavior.
+Without taking aspects like socioeconomic status, immigrant status, and environment into consideration, physicians may resort to stereotyping or biases in their behavior.
+Though it is also important to not that it is impossible to know everything relevant in a healthcare setting about every culture.
+This is not the end goal rather it is to acknowledge that cultural competency is an ongoing learning process.
+The most important thing is to keep an open mind and actively reduce any bias.

 Skills

 The skills aspect of cultural competence involves implementing the practices of cultural knowledge, sensitivity, and awareness into daily experiences with patients.
 One aspect of developing skills is learning respectful and effective communication strategies whether within an organization or between individuals.
 Learning communication practices includes examining communication through body language and other non-verbal cue as some gestures may have extreme variations and meanings from one culture to another.
-Developing skills is an active process that requires reexamining one's own internal belief system.
+Knowledge and skills are similar in the fact that the process is always continuing.
+Developing skills is an active, ongoing process that requires reexamining one's own belief system.